 As we understood from the earlier explanation, unearned revenue is an advance or pre-payment.
-Or like pre-payment expenses, this also a kind of pre-payment receipt.
+Or like pre-payment expenses, this is also a kind of pre-payment receipt.
 Hence, its treatment should also be like the treatment we give to pre-paid expenses in our books of account.

-Therefore, as we treat pre-paid expenses as our asset, this unearned revenue remains a liability for the company.
+Therefore, as we treat pre-paid expenses as our assets, this unearned revenue remains a liability for the company.
 It is a liability because the goods or services are yet to be arranged by the business against this pre-payment.
 And hence, this is shown and recorded on the liability side of the company’s balance sheet.
 Moreover, since the business or service is not executed as yet, this money can not be treated by the business as revenue earned.
-Therefore, the company does not recognize it as revenue on the income statement and directly appears on the balance sheet.
+Therefore, the company does not recognize it as revenue on the income statement, and it directly appears on the balance sheet.

 Accounting and Journal Entries

 As we know, the accounting system follows certain basic principles.
 One of the principles is Revenue Recognition.
 As per this principle, any receipt or payment received from the customer can not be treated as revenue.
 It becomes revenue only when the company has completed all those activities (supply of goods or services) that have been agreed between the parties for that deal.
 Therefore, the pre-payment is no more revenue earned until the business supplies the goods or services to the customer.
 Hence, it would remain a liability and can not find a place in the income statement and will continue to remain a part of the current liability.